 - Eligibility: At least 16 years old.
 Not enrolled or required to be enrolled in secondary school under State Law.
 Lack sufficient mastery of basic educational skills to function effectively in society, or do not have a secondary school diploma or its equivalent, or are unable to speak, read, or write the English language.

 - General Educational Development (GED) Program

 The GED Tests measure competency in five subject areas: Language Arts- Writing, Social Science, Language Arts- Reading, and Mathematics.
 The State GED Testing Program office is responsible for the oversight and supervision of GED Testing Centers, issuance of Colorado High School Equivalency Diplomas, granting of age waivers for GED tests, review of requests for GED test accommodations and the issuance of transcripts and duplicate diplomas.

-- Eligible applicants must be 17 years of age or older (unless waiver for 16 year old is approved), residents of Colorado (residency is defied as having a Colorado address), persons who are not enrolled in an accredited high school, those who have not already graduated from an accredited high school nor received a GED high school equivalency diploma.
+- Eligible applicants must be 17 years of age or older (unless waiver for 16 year old is approved), a government-issued, non-expired form of identification (not required to be a resident of Colorado), persons who are not enrolled in an accredited high school, those who have not already graduated from an accredited high school nor received a GED high school equivalency diploma.

 - Colorado Charter Schools

 In the state of Colorado charter schools are public schools that operate via a contract with an authorizer such as the local school district or, in some cases, the Colorado Charter School Institute.
 The office of Colorado Charter Schools administers the Colorado Charter School Startup and Implementation grant, provides technical assistance to charter schools and authorizers, processes waiver requests for the State Board of Education, collects data on charter schools, produces special topic studies and the state evaluation of charter schools, and responds to questions from the general public.